Microchips & Integrated Circuits Wholesale Trading License in Dubai: Cost and Requirements

 Setup Costs and Step-by-Step Process

-Licence fees at Dubai South Business Hub Free Zone vary depending on the package selected, the number of visas required, and the type of facility chosen.
-Indicative all-in setup costs for a trading licence with a flexi-desk arrangement and one to two visas typically start from approximately AED 15,000 to AED 25,000 for the first year, though costs can be higher depending on specific requirements.
+License fees at Dubai South Business Hub Free Zone vary depending on the package selected, the number of visas required, and the type of facility chosen.
+Indicative all-in setup costs for a trading license with a flexi-desk arrangement and one to two visas typically start from approximately AED 15,000 to AED 25,000 for the first year, though costs can be higher depending on specific requirements.
 It is advisable to request a tailored quote directly from the free zone authority to get an accurate figure based on your business profile.

 Additional costs to factor in include government registration fees, visa application and medical fees, and any warehouse or storage facility charges if physical inventory is to be held within the zone.